 Moreover, US privacy laws generally apply only to information pertaining to natural persons, but there are some exceptions.
 The CCPA also protects information relating to households even if the information is not identified specifically with an individual in such a household.
 This feature of the CCPA mainly matters where companies monitor activity on shared household computers for marketing purposes, but it will rarely matter in investigations.
-Finally, though these laws generally apply only to natural persons, they do not apply to all natural persons: the CCPA applies only to persons resident in California, GLB applies only to financial consumers, and HIPAA applies only to healthcare patients.Answer contributed by Brock Dahl and Kimberly Zelnick
+Finally, though these laws generally apply only to natural persons, they do not apply to all natural persons: the CCPA applies only to persons resident in California, GLB applies only to financial consumers, and HIPAA applies only to healthcare patients.Answer contributed by Brock Dahl, Kimberly Zelnick and Timothy Howard

 Freshfields Bruckhaus Deringer

 4. What is the scope of application of data protection laws in your jurisdiction?
 What activities trigger the application of data protection laws, to whom do they apply and what is their territorial extent?